 1. You’re cheating.

-This is kind of a duh, but hear me out.
-If you’re eating clean and sticking to your plan during the week, and you feel you deserve to let your hair down on the weekend, the partying could sabotage your efforts.
+If you’re sticking to your plan during the week, and you feel you deserve to let your hair down on the weekend, the partying could sabotage your efforts.
 Maybe this means you do a one day “eat everything I want,” or you go on a weekend warrior drinking binge, or you just say screw it, I’ve been so good this week that I’m going to do a little cheating here and there and get back on track on Monday.
 Sound familiar?
 While I’m in no way saying you can’t enjoy treats every now and again, if you’re in the middle of a program, stick to your program.
 Cheating on the weekends can mean big trouble for some people because if one is sensitive to gluten & dairy and decides to indulge in these foods, even for a day or two, the resulting inflammation can cause bloating and weight GAIN, not to mention prevent weight loss.
 It can take several days for that inflammation to subside.
 Booze calories really add up, too: it’s basically excess sugar, and the toxins cause inflammation and stress the liver.
 The insulin surges make you hungry and put you in fat storage mode.

 2. You’re drinking diet sodas and eating sugar free crap.

-If you’re drinking diet sodas, STOP IT.
-The chemicals are toxic, and sugar free foods/drinks that contain aspartame can actually contribute to weight gain.
+Diet soda may actually contribute to weight gain and cravings.
+The fake sugar chemicals are neurotoxic, and sugar free foods/drinks that contain aspartame can actually contribute to weight gain.
 Click here to read my post about it.

 3. You’re eating “health” foods like whole grains.